sciencePeptideDeck

 TimeframeWhat You Might NoticeWhat's Happening Biologically

-Days 1–7Reduced inflammation, some pain reliefBPC-157 modulating inflammatory cascade
+Days 1–7Reduced inflammation, some pain reliefBPC-157 modulating inflammatory cascade, early VEGF signaling

-Week 2–3Decreased morning stiffness, improved range of motionAngiogenesis, early collagen deposition
+Week 2–3Decreased morning stiffness, improved range of motionAngiogenesis ramping up, early collagen deposition beginning

-Week 4–6More functional use of the tendon, less pain with loadingActive proliferation, new tissue forming
+Week 4–6More functional use of the tendon, less pain with loadingActive proliferation phase, new tissue forming rapidly

-Week 6–10Noticeable strength recovery, reduced sensitivityRemodeling — collagen cross-linking and alignment
+Week 6–10Noticeable strength recovery, reduced sensitivityRemodeling — collagen cross-linking and fiber alignment

 Week 10–12+Near-normal function in many casesContinued remodeling and tissue maturation

-Chronic tendinopathy (years-old injuries) responds more slowly than acute injuries.
+Chronic tendinopathy (injuries that have been present for months or years) responds more slowly than acute injuries.
 Some cases that didn't respond to 6+ months of physiotherapy show meaningful improvement after 8–12 weeks of peptide protocols.
-Others don't — peptides for tendon healing aren't a guarantee, and structural damage beyond a certain threshold may require surgical intervention regardless.
+Others need longer — and a small percentage may still require surgical intervention if the structural damage is beyond what biological healing can restore.

 ⚠️ Warning: Do not use pain relief from peptides as a signal to resume heavy loading too quickly.
 Reduced pain is a sign of healing, but the tendon may not yet have the mechanical strength to handle full load.
 Gradual, progressive loading under professional guidance remains essential.